Enter the Dragon: Release

-Marketing
+Theatrical

+Studio executives were impressed by the quality of the film and the earlier surprise success of Five Fingers of Death, which demonstrated a market for kung fu films.
 Enter the Dragon was heavily advertised in the United States before its release.
 The budget for advertising was over US$1 million.
 It was unlike any promotional campaign that had been seen before, and was extremely comprehensive.
 To advertise the film, the studio offered free Karate classes, produced thousands of illustrated flip books, comic books, posters, photographs, and organised dozens of news releases, interviews, and public appearances for the stars.
 Esquire, The Wall Street Journal, Time, and Newsweek all wrote stories on the film.

-Box office

 Enter the Dragon was one of the most successful films of 1973.
 Upon release in Hong Kong, the film grossed HK$3,307,536, which was huge business for the time, but less than Lee's previous 1972 films Fist of Fury and The Way of the Dragon.

 In North America, the film was receiving offers of US$500,000 from American distributors by April 1973 for the distribution rights, several months before release.
-Upon its limited release in August 1973 in four theaters in New York, the film entered the weekly box office charts at number 17 with a gross of $140,010 in 3 days.
+Upon its limited release in August 1973 in four theatres in New York, the film entered the weekly box office charts at number 17 with a gross of $140,010 in 3 days.
 Upon its expansion the following week, it topped the charts for two weeks.
 Over the next four weeks, it remained in the top 10 while competing with other kung fu films, including Lady Kung Fu, The Shanghai Killers and Deadly China Doll which held the top spot for one week each.

 In October, Enter the Dragon regained the top spot in its eighth week.
 It sold 14.1 million tickets and grossed $25,000,000 from its initial US release, making it the year's fourth highest-grossing film in the market.
 It was repeatedly re-released throughout the 1970s, with each re-release entering the top five in the box office charts.
 The film's US gross had increased to $100 million by 1982, and more than $120 million (equivalent to $ million adjusted for inflation) by 1998.

-In Europe, the film initially monopolized several London West End cinemas for five weeks, before becoming a sellout success across Britain and the rest of Europe.
+In Europe, the film initially monopolised several London West End cinemas for five weeks, before becoming a sellout success across Britain and the rest of Europe.
+In England, it grossed over $2.5 million.
 In Spain, it was the seventh top-grossing film of 1973, selling 2,462,489 tickets.
-In France, it was one of the top five highest-grossing films of 1974 (above two other Lee films, Way of the Dragon at number 8 and Fist of Fury at number 12), with 4,444,582 ticket sales.
+In France, it was one of the top five highest-grossing films of 1974 (above two other Lee films, The Way of the Dragon at number 8 and Fist of Fury at number 12), with 4,444,582 ticket sales.
 In Germany, it was one of the top 10 highest-grossing films of 1974, with 1.7 million ticket sales.
 In Greece, the film earned $1,000,000 in its first year of release.